Get insider access

 Samsung Odyssey G7/G70B S32BG70

-The Samsung Odyssey G7/G70B S32BG70 and the LG 32GQ950-B are both excellent 4k gaming monitors.
+The Samsung Odyssey G7/G70B S32BG70 and the LG 32GQ950-B are both good 4k gaming monitors.
 They each have a 144Hz refresh rate, but the LG is overclockable to 160Hz for a slightly smoother feel.
 The LG gets much brighter in HDR to make highlights pop, but if you want to use the monitor in a well-lit room, the Samsung has better reflection handling.
 Also, the Samsung has better motion handling with 60Hz signals, but the LG has lower input lag at 60Hz for a more responsive feel.

 LG 27GP950-B